biorack/BASTet/doc/convert_files.rst

     datasets of the same experiment and/or merged to a single MSI dataset.
-    Using the various paramter settings described below, one can define how the conversion should be performed, how the data should be stored in HDF5, and indicate which analyses should be exectued.
+    Using the various paramter settings described below, one can define how the conversion should be performed, how the data should be stored in HDF5, and indicate which analyses should be executed.

     ===HELPER OPTIONS===
     --suggest-chunking : Iterate over all given input files and suggest a chunking strategy.